0xbhvn/crashed-backend/docs/redis_analytics_aggregates.md

 1. **Selective Precomputation**: Identify the most frequently accessed analytics and precompute only those
 2. **Smarter Invalidation**: Develop more targeted cache invalidation that only removes affected data
-3. **Tiered Caching**: Implement different TTLs for different types of data
+3. **Tiered Caching**: Implement different TTLs for different types of data (already partially implemented with REDIS_CACHE_TTL_LONG for series)
 4. **Compression**: For large responses, implement compression to reduce Redis memory usage
 5. **Cache Statistics**: Add monitoring to track hit/miss rates and optimize accordingly
 6. **Additional Endpoints**: Extend caching to intervals endpoints

+## 7. Implementation Status

+As part of the feat/redis-caching branch, we have successfully implemented Redis caching for:

+- ✅ Last Games endpoints (min/max crash points, exact floors)
+- ✅ Occurrences endpoints (min/max crash points, exact floors)
+- ✅ Series endpoints (without-min-crash-point)
+- ❌ Intervals endpoints (to be implemented)

+Testing has confirmed significant performance improvements for all implemented endpoints, especially for computationally expensive queries.

 ## Note on Analytics Aggregates